Piripant/skii/README.md

 ```

 ## Generation
-The generation algorithms, (found in `src/generation.rs`) are cellular automata inspired, and modify the generation chance starting from the distrubution value in the json files.
+The generation algorithms, (found in `src/generation.rs`) are cellular automata inspired, and modify the generation chance starting from the distrubution value declared in the json files.

 ### Tiles
 ```
 if identical neighbors is between 1 and 3 => generating chance *= 2
-if identical neighbors is more than 3 => generating change /= 5
+if identical neighbors is more than 3 => generating chance /= 5
 ```
 ### Objects
 ```
 if objects in 3.0 radius are between 1 and 2 => generating chance *= 2
-if objects in 3.0 radius are more than 2 => generating change /= 6
+if objects in 3.0 radius are more than 2 => generating chance /= 6
 ```
-Note that the objects in range do not need to be the same as the object we are trying to generate
+Note that the `objects in range` do not need to be the same as the object we are considering to generate.